jbosm1/k8s-nginx-sftp-sidecar-deployment/README.md

 # k8s-nginx-sftp-sidecar-deployment
-**This deployment creates a nginx pod with an sftp client as a sidecar container**
+**This deployment creates an nginx pod with an sftp client as a sidecar container**